 The Coral Sea and Ribbon Reefs outstanding scuba diving expeditions

-The Coral Sea & Ribbon Reefs is one of those on many a diver’s bucket list.
+The Coral Sea & Ribbon Reefs is on many a diver’s bucket list.
 While the dive sites are very remote, the liveaboards depart from Cairns on the Queensland coast of Australia.

 How to Dive the Coral Sea?